-- 76% of restaurant staff feel their team is one of the best parts of their job, so make sure you provide the right platforms and opportunities for employees to stay connected and to share news and insights with each other.
+- 76% of restaurant staff feel their team is one of the best parts of their job, so make sure you provide the right platforms and opportunities, such as a mobile internal employee communications platform, for employees to stay connected and to share news and insights with each other.

-- Platform usage data from Speakap reveals that company updates garnered 77% of the total ‘likes’ on companies’ enterprise social network – employees want to be engaged by their employer, but often the mechanism or tools aren’t in place to do so.
+- Platform usage data from Speakap reveals that company updates garnered 77% of the total ‘likes’ on companies’ enterprise social network – employees want to be engaged by their employer, such as a mobile internal communication app, aren’t in place to do so.

 - Younger employees especially value individuality – they prefer working at a retailer that allows them to wear their own clothes to work, for example, even if all other conditions are identical.
-If you provide employees with uniforms, given them different ways to feel individual – from adding personal touches to their workspaces to encouraging them to post an intro on the company’s employee app.
+If you provide employees with uniforms, given them different ways to feel individual – from adding personal touches to their workspaces to encouraging them to post an intro on the company’s mobile internal communication app.

 - Our recent research study revealed that the keys to turning unengaged employees into engaged brand lovers are targeted messaging, access to learning and development content, and regular feedback.
-Do you provide these as foundational?
+Do you have an internal employee communications platform that allows you to provide these as foundational?

 - Finally, and, yes, slightly blatantly, Penn Schoen Berland reports that 42% of millennials would leave a company due to “substandard technology”.